August 30, 2022

 So, while GLBA provides the primary set of sensitive data rules for fintechs, CCPA adds another layer of requirements, as shown below:

-However, these requirements that are about to change as CCPA gives way to the California Privacy Rights Act (CPRA).
-CPRA, an updated version of CCPA, goes into effect on January 1st, 2023.
+However, these requirements have changed now that CCPA has been amended by passage of the the California Privacy Rights Act (CPRA).
+CPRA, an updated version of CCPA, is now being enforced.
 CPRA goes even further than CCPA in defining regulated information by carving out a newly and broadly-defined category of “sensitive personal information” (SPI).
 Anyone using SPI is only allowed to collect it if the user “opts in” to its collection, and it can only be used for specified business purposes.

 Known as the “GDPR of California”, CPRA creates a new enforcement agency: the California Privacy Protection Agency (CPPA).
 CPPA will perform annual cybersecurity audits, review submitted risk assessments, and issue fines for noncompliance.
 But while California continues to evolve its approach to data privacy regulation, the regulatory landscape at the federal level is continuously evolving with the update of the FTC’s GLBA Safeguards Rule and the recent involvement of the Consumer Financial Protection Board (CFPB) in issues of data privacy.